State and District Assessments

 - Designated Supports - available for use by any student for whom the need has been indicated by an educator (these supports are not explicitly listed in the State Assessments section of the IEP)

 - Accommodations - changes in procedures or materials that increase equitable access during the statewide assessments.
 Accommodations are only available for students with an IEP or 504.
-Embedded and Non-Embedded Accommodations must be listed in the State Assessments section of the IEP. (see the links below for a list of the specific accommodations available on OAKS/Smarter Balanced and other state assessments)
+Embedded and Non-Embedded Accommodations must be listed in the State Assessments section of the IEP. (see the links below for a list of the specific accommodations available on OSAS/Smarter Balanced and other state assessments)

 - Extended Assessment is for students with significant cognitive disabilities.